stevenferrer/multi-select-facet/README.md

 ## Contributing
-Please feel free to improve this by [sending a PR](https://github.com/sf9v/multi-select-facet/pulls) or [opening an issue](https://github.com/sf9v/multi-select-facet/issues).
+Feel free to improve this project by [make a pull-request](https://github.com/sf9v/multi-select-facet/pulls) or [opening an issue](https://github.com/sf9v/multi-select-facet/issues).

 ## License